-Other initiatives in 2010 include:
+Other initiatives in 2011 include:

-- Rolling out the 'The Blue Book' to all employees in five languages: English, Simplified Chinese, Traditional Chinese, Vietnamese and Bahasa Indonesian.
-The Blue Book is a guide to our Code of Conduct and Ethics, standards and behaviours, and important policies and procedures such as our Anti-Bribery Policy and our Fraud and Corruption Policy. - All leaders (Groups 1-4) are required to annually attest to 'have read and understood The Blue Book, and confirm that they are aware of ANZ's guiding principles & values'.
-Failure to complete this can result in a 'red flag' in an individual's performance review.
-At the time of reporting, ~18,000 Groups 1-4 had completed the 1st annual attestation, which is approximately 95% of Australia and Asia Pacific, Europe and America (APEA) population. - We have enhanced our Code of Conduct and Ethics training course, "Living the Code" to improve usability and reduce the amount of time taken by staff to complete.
+- Continuously improving and enforcing the 'Blue Book' to all employees in five languages: English, Simplified Chinese, Traditional Chinese, Vietnamese and Bahasa Indonesian.
+The Blue Book is a guide to our Code of Conduct and Ethics, standards and behaviours, and important policies and procedures such as our Anti-Bribery Policy and our Fraud and Corruption Policy.
+All leaders (Groups 1-4) are required to annually attest to 'have read and understood The Blue Book and confirm they are aware of ANZ's guiding principles and values'.
+Failure to do this can result in a 'red flag' in an individual's performance review. - We have enhanced our Code of Conduct and Ethics training course, 'Living the Code' to improve usability and reduce the amount of time taken by staff to complete.
 Before rolling out the revised training program, we tested the course with a user group of employees across Asia Pacific to ensure the concepts were understood by staff in all countries in which we operate.
-Over the coming months, we will finalise translations of this course in Indonesian Bahasa and Chinese Mandarin.
+We have finalised translations of this course in Indonesian Bahasa and Chinese Mandarin to support our super regional strategy. - Annual testing of the controls that support the Code of Conduct and Ethics policy framework undertaken as part of our financial reporting governance program, and the results are made available to ANZ's independent external auditor, as part of their audit of the Group's consolidated financial statements